SnowyMouse/chimera/README.md

 system's video settings, and there is quite simply a better way to do it, anyway.

-We are *not* going to provide an option to re-enable it, nor are we going to provide any option to do so.
+We are *not* going to provide an option to re-enable it.
 Again, use [dgVoodoo2], instead.

 [dgVoodoo2]: http://dege.freeweb.hu/dgVoodoo2/dgVoodoo2.html